-Debra J. MumfordFrank H. Caldwell Professor of Homiletics

-Howard University BS; American Baptist Seminary of the West, MDiv; Graduate Theological Union MA and PhD the Louisville Seminary faculty in 2007 to teach Homiletics.
+Debra J. MumfordDean of the Seminary, Frank H. Caldwell Professor of Homiletics the Louisville Seminary faculty in 2007 to teach Homiletics.
 She majored in mechanical engineering at Howard University and worked in engineering before answering her call to ministry.
 Mumford served on the pastoral staffs of several churches in the Bay Area.
 She also served as church administrator.
 Her scholarly interests include African American prophetic preaching, prosperity preaching, eschatology and the reign of God, and preaching and health.